 Clarity is traditionally considered to be the primary defensive weapon in any client’s armoury.
-However, it is how this clarity is applied that can mean the difference between constricting your suppliers and causing issues that you’ll ultimately be responsible for, or freeing them up to be the professionals you selected them for in the first place.
+However, it is how this clarity is applied that can mean the difference between constricting your suppliers and therefore causing issues that you’ll ultimately be responsible for, or freeing them up to be the professionals, giving you the fit-for-purpose advice you selected them for in the first place.

-The purpose of a good specification is twofold:
+The purpose of a good specification for a complex project and/or strategic supplier relationship is twofold:

-1. To accurately and effectively communicate what you want your supplier to do, to achieve and to provide.
+- To accurately and effectively communicate what you want your supplier to do, to achieve and to provide in order to achieve those outcomes.

 The difference between Input, Output and Outcome Specifications